-The curious agents used in the gallery simulation make use of a simple raycasting model of vision.
+The curious agents used in the gallery simulation use a simple raycasting model of vision.
 To sense the environment an agent sends out a number of rays into the environment within its "field of vision".
 Where a ray collides with an object in the environment the agent senses the object.
 Figure 6 illustrates the raycasting model of vision.